KaylaOates/AndroidStudio/README.md

 # Applications

-## Calculator app
-- The layout should have at least 16 buttons: 1,2,3,4,5,6,7,8,9,0,C,+,-,x,/,=
-- The layout should also have a label field for the result that will show "0" at the beginning of the app

-The functionality should be limited to the following:
-- If the user presses "C" the result field is set to "0"
-- If the user presses any digit button, the current value of the result field should be retrieved and if it is currently "0" then it should be replaced by the value of the corresponding button that was pressed.
-For example, if the current result is "0" and you press "1" then the result field should be changed to "1"
-Otherwise, if the user presses any digit button and the current value of the result field is not "0" then it should be appended by the value of the corresponding button that was pressed.
-For example, if the current result is "2" and you press "1" then the result field should be changed to "21"

-## Unit Converter App

-- Create a Unit Converter App in Android
-- The App should have 1 main activity with options to select the type of conversion between Length, Weight, and Temperature.
-- This could be implemented as a menu of 3 buttons.
-By clicking each button, another activity should open
-- The App should have 3 more activities—one for each type of unit
-- Each of these activities should have the necessary fields and buttons and radio buttons in order to allow the user to type a number, select unit (e.g. meters or feet in the case of Length conversion) and press Convert to see the result

 ## GPT Treasure Hunt App
 - The App should have 1 main activity with a first clue or introductory storyline.
 Make sure you decorate it with nice graphics/font styles/design etc
 - The App should be able to detect and respond to AT LEAST 3 geographic locations in the following ways: